Learn more about this card and find out how you can apply here.

 Capital One Spark Cash Select has a number of general benefits, including a complimentary auto rental collision damage waiver when you charge the full amount of the rental to your card, and 24/7 emergency travel assistance services, including ticket replacement and lost card replacement.

-This card requires excellent to good credit.
+This card requires excellent credit.
 A few credit history imperfections probably won’t disqualify you from consideration, but serious blemishes are likely to be a problem.

 - No Annual Fee.
 Capital One Spark Cash Select for Business doesn’t charge an annual fee.
 This is a definite perk for frugal business owners who don’t spend enough to offset an annual fee.
 Some competing cards, such as Chase Ink Business Preferred and Business Green Rewards from American Express OPEN, do carry annual fees (both $95).